William20160222/wang_jianghaonan_interactiveSVG/views/README.md

 1.Install application generator tool, the Node.js, NPM plugin and Sass.

-2.Create a package.js in file - $ npm init
+2.Create a package.json file - $ npm init

 3.Please do not modify any files that may make the website inoperable, including file naming。